Visiting Ano Syros is like a journey through History and Culture.

 And if you get tired from walking around…

 Look for the Don Ioanni Stefanou Street, also known as piatsa (from the Italian word piazza which means square), where you will find most of the cafes, taverns, and little artsy shops.
 It’s the perfect place to take a break from your walk, have a bite or a coffee, and enjoy the view of Hermopoulis from above!

 Ano-Syros is beautiful, but Syros island also has more things to offer.
 Click on the links below to learn more

 Learning Greek in Syros

-If you are interested to explore Ano Syros and the rest of the island, while learning Greek, then you are also welcome at Omilo, for a 1- or 2-week Greek Language and Culture course, between June and September.
+If you are interested to explore Ano Syros and Syros island, while learning Greek, then you are also welcome at Omilo!
+You can book a 1- or 2-week Greek Language and Culture course, between June and September.

 For all info, take a look at